specklesystems/speckle-server/.github/PULL_REQUEST_TEMPLATE/PR_TEMPLATE.md

 -->

-- [ ] My pull request follows the guidelines in the Contributing document?
+- [ ] My pull request follows the guidelines in the [Contributing guide](https://github.com/specklesystems/speckle-server/blob/main/CONTRIBUTING.md)?
 - [ ] My pull request does not duplicate any other open [Pull Requests](../../../pulls) for the same update/change?
 - [ ] My commits are related to the pull request and do not amend unrelated code or documentation.
 - [ ] My code follows a similar style to existing code.
 - [ ] I have added appropriate tests.
 - [ ] I have updated or added relevant documentation.